jchomarat/jchomarat.github.io/_posts/2021-04-12-one-bash-rule-all.md

 	. ./utils/test.sh
 ```

-As you can see above, we are specifying *steps*, and each step call one of our *bash£ file.
+As you can see above, we are specifying *steps*, and each step call one of our *bash* file.

 So now, I can simply execute in my terminal: